openthread/ot-br-posix/README.md

 We follow the philosophy of [Scripts to Rule Them All](https://github.com/github/scripts-to-rule-them-all).

-# Versioning

-OpenThread Border Router follows the [Semantic Versioning guidelines](http://semver.org/) for release cycle transparency and to maintain backwards compatibility.
-OpenThread Border Router's versioning is independent of the Thread protocol specification version but will clearly indicate which version of the specification it currently supports.

 # License

 OpenThread Border Router is released under the [BSD 3-Clause license](https://github.com/openthread/ot-br-posix/blob/main/LICENSE).
 See the [`LICENSE`](https://github.com/openthread/ot-br-posix/blob/main/LICENSE) file for more information.